Analysis | The surprisingly simple political calculus behind ‘cancel culture’

 After Biden’s speech, we pointed to polling that showed how that sentiment may have shifted.
-Fox News has been including a question about views of government for a decade, with most respondents consistently saying that they’d rather tell government to leave them alone than to lend them a hand.
+Fox News has been including a question about views of the government for a decade, with most respondents consistently saying that they’d rather tell the government to leave them alone than to lend them a hand.
 But that changed last year in the midst of the coronavirus pandemic, with even Republicans suddenly indicating openness to government assistance.

 Ipsos’s Clifford Young picked out similar polling in an article last week.
-Gallup has been asking Americans since 1992 if they would be more likely to say that government does too much that should be left to the private sector or to say that the government should do more to solve problems.
+Gallup has been asking Americans since 1992 whether they would be more likely to say that the government does too much that should be left to the private sector or to say that the government should do more to solve problems.

 What’s worth noting, though, is that while the shift to supporting an active government occurred last year, Gallup’s annual polling had been trending in that direction anyway.
-In 2015, Americans were 15 points more likely to choose do less than do more.
+In 2015, Americans were 15 percentage points more likely to choose do less than do more.
 In 2016, it was 13 points.
-In 2017, 9 points.
-2018, 6 points.
-By 2019, the two positions were already about equally held.
+In 2017, nine points.
+2018, six points.
+By 2019, the two positions were about equally held.

 This is the broader context for the recent passage of the American Rescue Plan, the $1.9 trillion bill that Biden signed into law last week.
 The bill broadly addresses the economic damage done by the pandemic, including offering direct checks to tens of millions of Americans, bolstering the rollout of vaccines and testing and assisting state and local governments.